insulartahiti/mv-intelligence-platform/CURSOR_HANDOFF.md

 ## 4. Next Steps (Handoff)

-1.  **Verify Sync Script**: The `run_affinity_sync.ts` script with dynamic imports encountered a timeout during local testing.
-Verify execution in the full environment.
+1.  **Monitor Edge Creation**: Check if the new sync logic correctly creates "contact" or "deal_team" edges for Owners/Sourced By fields.
-2.  **Monitor Edge Creation**: Check if the new sync logic correctly creates "contact" or "deal_team" edges for Owners/Sourced By fields.
+2.  **Completion Estimate**: ~1 hour remaining for final verification and cleanup.
-3.  **Completion Estimate**: ~1 hour remaining for final verification and cleanup.
+3.  **Optimization**: Implement Delta Sync for Affinity to only process entities updated since `last_sync_timestamp`, reducing API load and runtime.
 4.  **Dynamic Subgraph Retrieval**: Currently, the chat highlights nodes in the *full* graph.
 Ideally, the graph view should filter down to *only* the relevant subgraph for cleaner visualization.
 5.  **"Explain" Feature**: Add a button to chat messages to visualize the specific path (Why is X relevant?) on the graph.
 6.  **Performance Tuning**: Ensure Neo4j queries for node highlighting remain fast as graph grows.